philou/philou.github.com/_posts/2020-08-24-initiate-your-team-to-tdd-for-legacy-code-with-the-gilded-rose-kata.markdown

 I won't go into the full details of how to animate a quick retrospective.
 (Note: I might write a post about this one day, so stay tuned). **The main point is to make sure to be listening, and not speaking, 95% of the time.** Here are some meaningful discussions to have about this kata:

-*   How can you apply these techniques (bottom-up and Golden Master) in real life
+*   How can you apply these techniques (bottom-up TDD and Golden Master) in real life
 *   **How can you deal with the lack of end to end tests?** It's an excellent time to suggest trying another kata around [BDD Scaffolding](https://agile2017.sched.com/event/ATWd/scaffolding-a-legacy-app-with-bdd-scenarios-using-specflowcucumber-gaspar-nagy).
 (This too could be the subject of a future post)

-Use your 5% speaking time to hint participants to these discussions if they did rise by themselves.
+Use your 5% speaking time to hint participants to these discussions if they did not rise by themselves.
 Suggest running follow-up katas or [mob sessions]({{site.url}}/categories/#mob-programming) to keep the momentum going.
 Don't forget, coaching a team is a long term task.

 > ### _Side note: Many variants of Gilded Rose_
 >